Taillan/AWS-3-Tier-App/README.md

 # Next Step:

 Deploy an Application on this Infrastructure by using Ansible who connect to remote target and execute a playbooks.

+We could imagine too to use a scale group for the FrontEnd and BackEnd instance